julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 ## Folklore Accounts

 - **European Midwives:** Men barred from rooms where menstrual herbs were prepared; presence believed to “close the womb.”
-- **Japan:** Men excluded from menopause rites involving plant decoctions to avoid spiritual contamination.
+- **Japan:** In some folk contexts, men were excluded from women’s life-stage rites involving plant decoctions, particularly those connected to reproductive transitions, due to beliefs about ritual purity.
 - **Indigenous Elders:** Men warned that touching seed medicines would anger land spirits and reduce harvests.

 These are **functional taboos**, not moral ones.